ichalkiad/covid19modelrisk/README.md

 The available sentiment data contain the sentiment entropy index per news source, as well as the global weighted sentiment index that was used in the studies.

-The infected COVID-19 data for the studies are also available and taken from https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series.
+The COVID-19 data (infected cases) for the studies are also available and taken from https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series.

 To obtain the sentiment index used in the studies, run the script 'reporting_weighted_sentiment_index.py' in covid19modelrisk/python/.